Bài học cùng chủ đề

 Which of the following best summarises the passage?

-The word devastating in paragraph 1 is OPPOSITE in meaning to __________.
+The word uninhabitable in paragraph 2 is OPPOSITE in meaning to __________.

-Which of the following best paraphrases the underlined sentence in paragraph 2?
+Which of the following best summarises paragraph 3?

-Which of the following is NOT listed as a climate change–affected natural disaster in the passage?
+Which of the following is NOT mentioned as a benefit of the ocean?

 Which of the following is TRUE according to the passage?